BFLTeam/NTU_Dataset/README.md

 # 8. How to acquire NTU Dataset
-To acquire NTU Human Back/Chest/Inner Forearm/Inner Thigh/Tattoo datasets, please download and fill up the corresponding agreements, send the signed copy to xpxu@ntu.edu.sg with title "Application for NTU Dataset".
-A download link will be send back to you once after we receive your signed agreements.
+To acquire NTU dataset, please first download the "Data Release Agreement.pdf" file.
+Open this file using pdf reader.
+Select the dataset you want to acquire in Section A. Print the agreement and sign on page 2.
+Scan the signed copy and send back to xpxu@ntu.edu.sg with title "Application for NTU Dataset".
+A download link to the corresponding dataset will be send to you once after we receive the signed agreement file.

-To acquire NTU Internet Image Set v1 and NTU Lower Leg Skin Dataset, please send email to xpxu@ntu.edu.sg with title "Application for NTU Dataset".
-Please provide the following information in the mail: full name, position, organization, address and your contact email.
-A download link will be send back to you once after we receive your mail.